qmBase/joy-ride-content-app/README.md

 Inside the file, we are initialising the following properties for every joy ride step:

-id: accepts the number of the step.
+- id: accepts the number of the step.
-title: the English title of the step.
+- title: the English title of the step.
-title_de: the German title of the step.
+- title_de: the German title of the step.
-content: the English content of the step.
+- content: the English content of the step.
-content_de: the German content of the step.
+- content_de: the German content of the step.
+- target:
+-- TODO: Specify the list of available targets
-target: the target HTML element that the step should display on the page,
+-- the target HTML element that the step should display on the page,
+- placement:
+-- TODO: Whicht Placements are possible?
-placement: the position of the joy ride step on the page.
+-- the position of the joy ride step on the page.

 The sample layout of the Json file should be like the following :